SultanKhanfar/sultankhanfar.com/content/projects/SAFPBC.md

 showInProjects: true
 ---

-Awarded to 60 students from Palm Beach County's graduating class for distinguished academic achievement.
+Awarded to fewer than the top 0.5% of graduates from Palm Beach County for academic achievement.